 Reduce the carb content of bagels by consuming only half or going for the mini bagels found at most grocers.
 Choosing whole-grain bagels can further provide the body with essential fiber and B vitamins.

 Cottage cheese is packed with 12 grams of protein per 1/2 cup serving.
 The protein can prolong satiety until the morning hours, while tryptophan may help lead to a good night's sleep.

-For a little added sweetness, pair cottage cheese with fresh mangoes, peaches, and pineapples.
+For a little added sweetness, pair cottage cheese with freshly sliced mango or pineapple.
 Most of these fruits may promote a restful night's sleep due to their vitamin B6 content, which helps produce serotonin and melatonin.

 8. Peanut and Nut Butters

 The high-fat and caloric density of peanut butter, almond butter, and other varieties before bed may be discouraging.
 But hear us out…

 Peanut butter is a plant-based source of tryptophan, which is helpful for those avoiding or reducing animal products in the diet.

 Pairing with fruit—including apples and bananas—also helps ensure blood sugars remain stable.
 But to keep fat and calorie content in check, opt for a tablespoon.

 String cheese is a recommended night snack for weight loss.
 Because being a dairy product, string cheese supplies protein along with calcium.